FuelLabs/sway/docs/src/reference/known_issues_and_workarounds.md

 * [#1663](https://github.com/FuelLabs/sway/issues/1663): Using an explicit `return` in all branches of an `if let` expression causes a compile error.
 The workaround is to use implicit returns instead.

-* [#1682](https://github.com/FuelLabs/sway/issues/1682): The compiler currently emits warnings from `sway-lib-std/src/u128.sw` about some unreachable code.
-Those warnings can be ignored.

 * [#1664](https://github.com/FuelLabs/sway/issues/1664): Binary and hex literals cannot be used for integer types (i.e. `u8`, `u16`, `u32`, `u64`).
 Only decimal literals can be used at the moment.

 * [#1657](https://github.com/FuelLabs/sway/issues/1657): Accessing data members of a `struct` directly from a function call does not currently work.
 The same applies to `enum` types and arrays.
 The workaround is to store the result of the function call in a temporary variable and accessing the required elements from that variable instead.